Estimated reading time: 7 minutes

-Organizations must come together against any policy that dispels the absolute correlation between their goals and the workforce productivity.
+Employee wellness is a topic of keen interest in businesses today.
+Organizations must come together against any policy that dispels the absolute correlation between their goals and workforce productivity.

 The influential personalities within the business hierarchy have to realize that their strategy needs a boost and the much-needed addition of mental health awareness programs.